PopovEvgeniy/blackice/readme.txt

 Some remarks about encryption and decryption

 An encrypted file have twice size than original file.
-Maximum size of original file is 4 terabytes.
+An decrypted file have normal size.
+Output file will create before start encryption or decryption process.

 Password limitation